Skip to main content

 Global Health: Part I: Written Examination

 Writing is perhaps the most important skill necessary for the production of new knowledge and its application in practice by public health researchers and practitioners.
-Hence, the Qualifying Examination relies heavily on a written product.
-The student should schedule the Written Qualifying Examination with the student’s 3-member Advisory Committee after completing all required coursework (24 semester units at SDSU and 36 quarter units at UCSD).
-First, the student and the Chair of the committee should jointly decide on the format of the Written Qualifying Examination (see below).
-The Advisory Committee will develop the specific assignment based on the student’s dissertation interests, and assign the examination via email on the predetermined day.
-After the examination is assigned, the Student will have two weeks to complete the written assignment.
-The student should submit the examination to the Chair who will distribute it to the Committee.
+Hence, the qualifying examination relies heavily on a written product.
+The student should schedule the written qualifying examination with the student’s three-member advisory committee after completing all required coursework (24 semester units at SDSU and 36 quarter units at UC San Diego).
+First, the student and the chair of the committee should jointly decide on the format of the written qualifying examination (see below).
+The advisory committee will develop the specific assignment based on the student’s dissertation interests, and assign the examination via email on the predetermined day.
+After the examination is assigned, the student will have two weeks to complete the written assignment.
+The student should submit the examination to the chair who will distribute it to the committee.
 Written comments will be provided to the student within two weeks.
 The student will then have two weeks to provide written responses and a revised draft to the committee.
 The student may discuss individual comments with each of the committee members.
 Once the committee approves the written exam, the student may proceed with Advancement to Candidacy (see below).

 Guidelines for Qualifying Exam PDF